paperclip-ui/legacy-paperclip/README.md

 Writing bug-free HTML & CSS is _hard_, and only gets harder with larger codebases & teams, particularly because of the global nature of HTML & CSS, and lack of testability for visual changes across different browsers & device sizes.
 So it's easy for codebases to get into a state where HTML & CSS is completely unmaintainable (QA taking for days, developer reluctance to make any change because of unknown side-effects).
 Paperclip helps combat this.

-There are existing tools out there that do similar things to Paperclip - Vue, Svelte, and styled-components all have the ability to keep styles scoped.
+There are existing tools out there that do similar things to Paperclip: Vue, Svelte, and styled-components all have the ability to keep styles scoped.
 However, Paperclip aims to be a generic solution for _all_ languages to use for additional safety around CSS.
+Paperclip also comes with many features that other tools don't have.

 In addition to safety, Paperclip aims to help you build UIs more accurately, and comes with visual tools that enable you to build your UIs in _realtime_.